darkdeathoriginal/hydra/README.md

-# Discord auto-role  bot
+# Multi-purpose Discord bot

-This bot lets you setup roles so that users can get roles by themselves easily.
+This is a multi-puropose discord bot with features such as auto-role,YouTube notification and manga downloader.

 ## Environment Variables